 Fresh produce is around every corner in the Bay Area, and there is always a new farmers market to find.
 While the markets are a great place to pick up some organic vegetables, they’re also the perfect spot to meet up with friends and try the best local eateries.
 Stop by the San Francisco Ferry Building during the Tuesday, Thursday or Saturday farmers market; find your way to Oakland’s Friday farmers market; and head to Fort Mason Center’s Sunday farmers market for a taste of the regional bounty.

-From rent and parking fees to movie tickets and pizza, everything costs more in the Bay Area.
+From parking fees and sports games to movie tickets and pizza, everything costs more in the Bay Area.
 You pay a premium to live in this coveted area, so you’ll have to get used to it.
-While earnings are typically higher here, too (hello, $15.59 minimum wage), the cost of living in San Francisco feels much greater than it does in other California cities.
+While earnings are typically higher here, too, the cost of living in San Francisco feels much greater than it does in other California cities.

 Since apartments also tend to be smaller, they can be furnished for less—so take advantage of this opportunity to save some cash in the city.
 Learning how to cook at home and bringing a reusable water bottle with you (instead of purchasing drinks) can also be huge money savers when you’re living in San Francisco.